Compressed instruction set: Concept

 Microprocessors encode their instructions as a series of bits, normally divided into a number of 8-bit bytes.
 For instance, in the MOS 6502, the ADC instruction performs binary addition between an operand value and the value already stored in the accumulator.
 There are a variety of places the processor might find the operand; it might be located in main memory, or in the special zero page, or be an explicit constant like "10".
 Each of these variations used a different 8-bit instruction, or opcode; if one wanted to add the constant 10 to the accumulator the instruction would be encoded in memory as $69 $0A, with $0A being hexadecimal for the decimal value 10.
 If it was instead adding the value stored in main memory at location $4400, it would be $6D $00 $44, with a little-endian address.

 Note that the second instruction requires three bytes because the memory address is 16 bits long.
 Depending on the instruction, it might use one, two, or three bytes.
-This is now known as a variable length instruction set, although that term was not common at the time as most processors, including mainframes and minicomputers, normally used some variation of this concept.
-Even in the late 1970s, as microprocessors began to move from 8-bit formats to 16, this concept remained common; the Intel 8088 continued to use 8-bit opcodes which could be followed by zero to six additional bytes depending on the addressing mode.
+This is now known as a variable length instruction set, although that term was not common at the time as most processors, including mainframes and minicomputers, normally used some variation of this concept and it simply didn't need a name.
+Even in the late 1970s, as microprocessors began to move from 8-bit formats to 16, this concept remained common; the Intel 8086 continued to use 8-bit opcodes which could be followed by zero to five additional bytes depending on the addressing mode.

 It was during the move to 32-bit systems, and especially as the RISC concept began to take over processor design, that variable length instructions began to go away.
 In the MIPS architecture, for instance, all instructions are a single 32-bit value, with a 6-bit opcode in the most significant bits and the remaining 26 bits used in various ways representing its limited set of addressing modes.
 Most RISC designs are similar.
-Moving to a fixed-length instruction format was one of the key design concepts behind the performance of early RISC designs; in earlier systems the instruction might take one to six memory cycles to read, requiring wiring between various parts of the logic to ensure the processor didn't attempt to perform the instruction before the data was ready.
+Moving to a fixed-length instruction format was one of the key design concepts behind the performance of early RISC designs; in variable length systems the instruction might take one to six memory cycles to read, requiring wiring between various parts of the logic to ensure the processor didn't attempt to perform the instruction before the data was ready.
 In RISC designs, operations normally take one cycle, greatly simplifying the decoding.
 The savings in these interlocking circuits is instead applied to additional logic or adding processor registers, which have a direct impact on performance.